What does it take to become a millionaire from saving?

 So, what does it take to save enough to become a millionaire?
 There’s plenty to do and think about.
 Here, I have had a look at some of the essential factors that should be considered by those wanting to hit the million mark.

-According to a recent survey, only 7 per cent of Americans, for example, actually make the goal of saving a million, even though many more people try to reach it.
+According to a recent survey, only 7% of Americans, for example, actually make the goal of saving a million, even though many more people try to reach it.
 Still, there’s significant allure and determination out there to achieve it.

 There are three main factors to consider when it comes to reaching the goal: